 Does diet or food can cause acne?

-These is really stressful but keep in mind that you are not just the one experiencing this.
-Help yourself, share how you feel and how you want to solve the problem with your family, social support groups or you may want to talk with a health counselor.
+These are really stressful but keep in mind that you are not just the one experiencing this.
+Help yourself, share how you feel and how you want to solve the problem with your family, social support groups, or you may want to talk with a health counselor.
 You can do this to avoid so much stress which may result to depression.